ateoto/ansible-role-docker/README.md

 ------------

 Not currently on ansible galaxy, so you'll need to use from github.
-Two ways you can do this, if you're using a role for your deployment (and IMHO you should) then you can add the following to your meta/requirements.yml
+Two ways you can do this, you can add the following to your meta/requirements.yml if you are already using a role that requires docker.

 ```yaml
 - src: https://github.com/ateoto/ansible-role-docker